Amy's Baking Company: Synopsis

-Amanda "Amy" (née Bossingham) and Salomon "Samy" Bouzaglo, the husband-and-wife owners, explain that Samy invested over a million dollars to build the restaurant in 2007 to "fulfill Amy's dreams".About two years prior to the episode's filming, several local food bloggers remarked negatively about the restaurant's food and the owners' behavior.
+Amanda "Amy" (née Bossingham) and Salomon "Samy" Bouzaglo, the husband-and-wife owners, explain that Samy invested over a million dollars to build the restaurant in 2007 to "fulfill Amy's dreams".
+About two years prior to the episode's filming, several local food bloggers remarked negatively about the restaurant's food and the owners' behavior.
 Amy claims the reviews are "lies" and states that they cost the restaurant a "tremendous amount of business".

 The camera crew arrives the night before Ramsay's arrival and witnesses an argument between Samy and a customer (while inside the restaurant) while Amy threatens to call the police.
 A cameraman intercedes to prevent any violence.
 He accompanies the customers outside as Amy berates the remaining customers.

 Upon his arrival, Ramsay is initially impressed with the kitchen's good hygiene and organization, and by Amy's desserts, but becomes more wary when Amy admits that she closes the restaurant if either of the owners are not there.
 After the initial discussion, Ramsay samples lunch dishes and responds rather negatively to several of them, one of which he discovers is a mass-produced frozen product despite being advertised on the menu as freshly made.
 Samy reveals to Ramsay that Amy does not deal well with criticism.
-Ramsey witnesses unethical and unkind treatment of waitstaff by the owners, who try several times to justify it.
+Ramsay witnesses unethical and unkind treatment of waitstaff by the owners, who try several times to justify it.

 During the dinner service, customers complain about long waiting periods and several send back dishes they dislike.
 Amy intentionally makes dishes unpalatable for customers she disapproves of and Samy tells dissatisfied customers not to come back.
-Amy responds defensively to Ramsey's criticism and behaves unprofessionally toward the waitstaff, firing an employee for asking once for confirmation about an order.
+Amy responds defensively to Ramsay's criticism and behaves unprofessionally toward the waitstaff, firing an employee for asking once for confirmation about an order.
 Ramsay witnesses further questionable treatment of waitstaff, such as the owners taking their tips.

-While interviewing former employees, Ramsay discovers that at least fifty people were fired during an eighteen month period.
-When Ramsay offers constructive criticism of Amy's and Samy's management style, Amy becomes extremely defensive and Samy reveals that that the number of fired employees is closer to 100.
-Finally, Ramsay learns that Amy had lied to him about making the desserts herself.
-Ramsay concludes they are not open to making any changes and gives up.
+While interviewing former employees, Ramsay discovers that at least fifty people were fired during an eighteen-month period.
+When Ramsay offers constructive criticism of Amy's and Samy's management style, Amy becomes extremely defensive and Samy reveals that the number of fired employees is closer to 100.
+After more arguing, Ramsay concludes they are not open to making any changes and gives up.
 In a concluding monologue, he states that this is the first time he has met restaurant owners that he could not help; the restaurant has gone through a hundred staff members and Amy and Samy have infuriated the local community.
 They seem incapable of accepting criticism and he believes that they would not have adhered to any changes he would have implemented to improve the restaurant.